Esri/arcgis-maps-sdk-kotlin-samples/samples/manage-operational-layers/README.md

 ## Additional information

-This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable MapView.
+This sample uses the GeoView-Compose Toolkit module to be able to implement a Composable MapView.
 You cannot add the same layer to the map multiple times or add the same layer to multiple maps.
 Instead, clone the layer with `layer.clone()` before duplicating.

 ## Tags

-add, delete, geoviewcompose, layer, map, remove, toolkit
+add, delete, geoview-compose, layer, map, remove, toolkit